 Are X-Rays Used to Find Impacted Teeth?

-An X-ray can help in identifying impacted teeth by producing an image of the teeth and jaws that can show the position, size, and shape of the impacted tooth.
+An X-ray can help in identifying impacted teeth by producing an image of the teeth and jaws that show the position, size, and shape of the impacted tooth.

 When a tooth is impacted, it means that it is trapped below the gum line, and it has not emerged fully or at all.
 The impacted tooth can cause pain, swelling, and other dental problems, and it may require extraction or surgical intervention to resolve the issue.